semanticlink/semanticlink-js/README.md

 ```

 Note: access to axios is through the `link` interface (all the other methods call this) and the AxiosRequestConfig can
-overidden on the options.
+overridden on the options.
 Also note, it is likely that you'd be better to use the axios interceptors.
 There are a couple
 of scenarios:

-1. `401` anauthorised should be implemented through interceptors, as well as setting of www-authenticate headers
+1. `401` unauthorised should be implemented through interceptors, as well as setting of www-authenticate headers
 2. Semantic link uses an atom-like across-the-wire microformat (aka media type) and the same for in-memory
 It is recommended that to use this in-memory structure and translate between other microformats
 (eg HAL, SIREN, Collection+JSON)).
 This can be done through many ways (1) on the outside of the request/response (2)